“Ouch! That genealogy website subscription is really expensive! Do I really want to pay that just to find out where great-grandpa came from?”

 If you are beginning your search for your ancestors, you may have asked yourself this question.
 Genealogy websites give researchers access to historical records from all over the world.
 What you once had to search for in dusty books and microfilms are now at your fingertips online – for a price.
 Don’t give up just yet, however.

-Internet Genealogy Can Be Free if You Know Where to Look
+Internet Genealogy Can Be Totally Free if You Know Where to Look

 There are some very good genealogy resources online that are absolutely free.
 This article will discuss a few of the best free genealogy websites and what you can find at each site.